 This guide shows how to facilitate strategy workshops when participants have fundamentally different mental models of what 'strategy' means.
 It includes pre-workshop diagnostics and flexible frameworks.

-Why Teams Disagree on What Strategy Means
+Why Teams Clash Over Strategy

 Pre-Workshop Diagnostic: Mapping Mental Models